Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: INTRODUCTION

 Here, we briefly introduce and summarize the important points of this study: \begin{itemize} \item In the RDE, the non-standard cosmic evolutions and BBN constraints are studied in the eSM.

-\item One \textit{second-order} \textbf{\textit{non-linear}} differential equation describing the cosmic evolutions in the eSM is introduced after using several assumptions.
-By solving this non-linear equation numerically, both the standard and interesting non-standard cosmic evolution solutions are found.
+\item One \textit{second-order} \textbf{\textit{non-linear}} differential equation describing the cosmic evolutions in the eSM is introduced under several assumptions.
+By solving this non-linear equation numerically, both solutions of the standard and interesting non-standard cosmic evolution are obtained.

 \item We discover three distinct types of interesting non-standard cosmic evolution solutions in the RDE.
-The first type represents an exponential expansion of the scale factor (similar to the one for cosmological constant term), and the second one describes the stationary universe in which the size of the universe does not change after a specific time.
+The first type represents an exponential expansion of the scale factor (similar to the role of the cosmological constant term), and the second one describes the stationary universe in which the size of the universe does not change after a specific time.
 Finally, the third one represents the interesting \textbf{\textit{oscillating cosmic evolutions}} around the standard cosmic evolution.

-\item Except for the third type, it turns out that the first and second types can not easily satisfy the current BBN observations.
+\item Except for the third type, it turns out that the first and second types can not comply with the current BBN observations.

 \item Among the abundances of the light elements, the abundances of D and $^4$He are most sensitive to the $\mathcal{C}$ parameter in the eSM.